 Trinity Animation has been fortunate to work on the hit FX show “Archer.”
 Almost every episode takes the cast to exciting locations that are a blast to construct.
 From the Louisiana bayou to a space station orbiting the planet, the Archer team has gone just about everywhere in pursuit of justice.
 Or perhaps just a decent Mai Tai.
-In anticipation of Archer Season 7, I posed a question to Chad Koerner, one of our animators who has done a considerable amount of work on the complex animation environments for Archer.
+In anticipation of Archer Season 7, I posed a question to one of our animators who has done a considerable amount of work on the complex animation environments for Archer.
 What were the most complex animation environments to construct?
 I have shared his responses below.
 Needless to say, some plot spoilers are below, so viewer be warned!

 10. Underwater Sea Lab (Season 4, Episode 13)

 In the episode Sea Tunt: Part II, the Archer crew heads out to the middle of the ocean to stop an ecological disaster.
 The episode reaches its peak as they interview the clearly insane Captain Murphy on the bridge of his undersea lab.
-Chad pointed out that the lab was clearly inspired by the Adult Swim show Sealab 2021, and was an interesting non-realistic setting to render.
+The lab was clearly inspired by the Adult Swim show Sealab 2021, and was an interesting non-realistic setting to render.
 Like most of the Archer season finales, this episode didn’t take place in one of the usual environments.
 It took around 200 hours to build all the complex animation environments used throughout the course of the episode.

 9. Orbital Space Station (Season 3, Episode 12)